CUBRID/cubrid-manual/en/admin/config.rst

     The following are database server system parameters that can be used in the **cubrid.conf** configuration file.
 On the following table, "Applied" column's "client parameter" means that they are applied to CAS, CSQL, **cubrid** utilities.
 Its "server parameter" means that they are applied to the DB server process.
     For the scope of **client** and **server parameters**, see :ref:`scope-server-conf`.

     You can change the parameters that are capable of changing dynamically the setting value through the **SET SYSTEM PARAMETERS** statement or a session command of the CSQL Interpreter, **;set** while running the DB.
 If you are a DBA, you can change parameters regardless of the applied classification.
-However, if you are not a DBA, you can only change client parameters.
+However, if you are not a DBA, you can only change "client" or "client/server" parameters.

     On the below table, if "Applied" is "server parameter", that parameter's applied scope is global.
 If  "Applied" is "client parameter" or "client/server parameter",  that parameter's applied scope is session.